MayanBashan/Ex3/README.md

 DiGraph - implements the GraphInterface interface, which represents the graph itself. <br />
 GraphAlgo - implements the GraphAlgoInterface interface, which allows performing algorithmic queries on a specific graph. <br />
 The graph was realized by using dictionary structure, and the operations were written by realizing Diexera algorithm (please see explanation in the algorithm itself). <br />
-<ins>Second part</ins> - in this part we compared between our implementation performances, to [NetworkX](https://networkx.org/) performances (*NetworkX is a python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks).
+<ins>Second part</ins> - in this part we compared our implementation performances, to [NetworkX](https://networkx.org/) performances (*NetworkX is a python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks).

 ## How to run
 In order to gain more specific imformation on how to run this project please view the attached wiki pages: